Kirill Karabits: Bournemouth Symphony Orchestra

 In October 2006, Karabits made his first conducting appearance with the Bournemouth Symphony Orchestra (BSO), and returned in October 2007, where both concerts received acclaim.
 In November 2007, the BSO announced the appointment of Karabits as their 13th Principal Conductor, after a unanimous vote from the orchestra musicians, effective with the 2009–2010 season.
 The BSO appointment marked Karabits' first chief conductorship.
-Karabits held the title of Principal Conductor-Designate for the 2008–2009 season, with three concerts. made his first conducting appearance at The Proms with the BSO in August 2009, and formally took up the principal conductor post in October 2009.
+Karabits held the title of Principal Conductor-Designate for the 2008–2009 season, with three concerts.
+He made his first conducting appearance at The Proms with the BSO in August 2009, and formally took up the principal conductor post in October 2009.
 He was the first Ukrainian conductor to be named principal conductor of a UK orchestra.
 In August 2011, Karabits and the BSO agreed on a three-year extension of his contract through the 2015–2016 season.
 In 2015, Karabits signed a rolling contract as principal conductor.

 Karabits conducted several premieres with the Bournemouth orchestra, including the UK premiere of Magnus Lindberg's Absence, 'Unforged' by Carmen Ho (November 2021), Nurymov Symphony No. 2 (19 January 2022), Ali-Zadeh Nizami Cosmology (April 2022), Akimenko's Cello Concerto (October 2022) and Anna Korsun's Terricone (January 2023).
 Karabits concluded his tenure as the orchestra's chief conductor at the close of the 2023–2024 season, and now has the title of conductor laureate with the orchestra, and serves as artistic director of its Voices from the East project.